0darkpriest0/clonescriptui/README.md

 ### Modify a clone.json
 ```
 clone.json file you want to modify must be in clonescriptui/public folder
+In public folder there is already a clone.json file example
 After launch the user interface click on "LOAD DATA FILE" button
 ```
 ### About view